ora-io/awesome-ora/README.md

 _A Collection of Projects Built on AI Oracle._

+### CLEs (Models)

+- Grok: A generative artificial intelligence chatbot developed by xAI, based on a large language model.
+- LlaMA 2: A state-of-the-art large language model for coding.
+- Stable Diffusion: A deep learning, text-to-image model released in 2022 based on diffusion techniques.

 ### Example

 - [Prompt](https://github.com/ora-io/OAO/blob/main/contracts/Prompt.sol): A simple smart contract that uses OAO for LLM responses.